camunda/camunda-docs/docs/self-managed/identity/user-guide/connect-to-an-existing-keycloak.md

 11. Set the `KEYCLOAK_REALM` [environment variable](/docs/self-managed/identity/deployment/configuration-variables.md) to the realm you selected in step 2.

 :::tip
-Identity provides default values for required variables, if you are using a specific realm you may need to also set additional variables to use the intended realm.
+If you are using a specific realm you need to also set additional variables to use the intended realm.
 See the [environment variables](/docs/self-managed/identity/deployment/configuration-variables.md) page for details of Keycloak specific variables to consider.
 :::